Research_

 To browse through the profiles of our researchers and learn about their current and past research, please refer to Find a Researcher.
 Here, you will also be able to access the publications lists and contact details of our researchers.

-No!
-Interdisciplinary research is actually highly regarded in the world of academia and working across disciplines can be very beneficial in developing and demonstrating different analytical skills.
-Working on research from two perspectives can also offer insight which you would not be able to achieve from one discipline perspective.
+No. Interdisciplinary research is highly regarded in the world of academia and working across disciplines can be very beneficial in developing and demonstrating different analytical skills.
+Working on research from two perspectives can also offer insight that you would not be able to achieve from one discipline perspective.

-Please check your course page on Sydney Courses for the requirements of each course.
-Generally, the English requirements are between 6.0 to 7.0 IELTS overall or a minimum result of 565 overall for TOEFL – PBT score.
+Please check your course page for the requirements of each course.
+Generally, the English requirements are between 6.0 to 7.0 IELTS overall or equivalent in other accepted English proficiency tests.

-There are no course fees for domestic students, as fees are covered by the government Research Training Program fee off-set.
+There are no course fees for domestic students – fees are covered by the government Research Training Program (RTP) fee offset.
 However, fees apply to international students.
-Please refer to your course page on Sydney Courses for fee details.
+Please refer to the course page for fee details.

-It is possible for students enrolled in the Master of Philosophy to move to the PhD after the first year of study, if you have made satisfactory progress and if the transfer is approved by your Faculty.
+It is possible for students to move to the PhD after the first year of study, if you have made satisfactory progress and if the transfer is approved by your Faculty.
 It is important to inform your supervisor of your plans early so that you can work on a timeline together to achieve this goal.

 Yes, you can work during your PhD.
 How many hours you take on is at your own discretion, and you must ensure that you still allow time for the completion of your research.
 International HDR students can generally work more hours than coursework students.
 Please check your individual visa for specific restrictions.